QuasarApp/Guidelines/Developming.md

 For build c++ projects QuasarApp group use the CMake build system.
 1. All new projects should be created using our [cmake](https://github.com/QuasarApp/CMakeProject) tempalte.
-2. All files of the projects must be signed copyright.
+2. All projects files must be copyrighted.
     > Copyright example:
     ``` cpp